Thynkon/MAW2.1-KeepIt-Back/doc/design_choices.md

 If, from the 10 books fetched, we have less than 10 books that corresponds to the filter, we fetch more books until we have a full list of books.

+#### Search books by title

+Even though Google books api allows us to [search books by a specific parameter](https://developers.google.com/books/docs/v1/using#PerformingSearch), sometimes it may return books that do not match the search query.

+For example, if we search for `The Lord of the Rings`, we may get books that are not related to the `Lord of the Rings` series.
+We didn't find a reason for this behavior.
+We think that this might be due to the fact that sometimes the amount of available books that match the search query is not enough.
+Thus, Google's api still tries to return the exact amount of books that we asked.

+This has an impact on our unit tests as well as on the user experience.

 ## Serialization

 By default, all attributes of any class are part of the serialized output when trying to render a view.